Understanding Composite Fence Pickets, brushed concrete, fencing covering

 Tips for Maintenance and Longevity of Composite Fences

-- Use a soft brush to scrub stubborn stains
+- Use a soft brush for tough dirt

-With proper care, composite fences can last 20-30 years or more, making them a wise long-term investment.
+With good care, your fence can last 20-30 years or more.
+It's a smart long-term choice for your home.

 Addressing Common Issues with Composite Fence Installations

-- Fading: Some color change is normal over time.
-Choose UV-resistant products to minimize this.
+- Fading: Some color change is normal.
+Choose UV-resistant products to reduce this.

-- Staining: Clean spills quickly to prevent staining.
-Use recommended cleaning products for tough stains.
+- Stains: Clean spills quickly.
+Use special cleaners for tough stains.

-- Mold growth: Improve drainage around the fence and clean with a mold-specific product if needed.
+- Mold: Improve drainage around the fence.
+Clean with a mold cleaner if needed.

-Most issues can be prevented with proper installation and maintenance.
-If problems persist, consult the manufacturer or a fencing professional for advice.
-Regular care will keep your composite fence looking great for years to come.
+Most problems can be avoided with good installation and care.
+If you have ongoing issues, ask the maker or a fence expert for help.
+Regular care will keep your fence looking great for years.